 Does Almond Milk Impede Digestion?

 Considering dairy milk can be tough on digestion for some folks, you might be wondering if the same is true of almond milk.
 Fortunately, considering almond milk is high in fiber, it often aids in digestion, rather than causing a "block," so to speak.
-Additionally, NYC-based dietician Amy Shapiro of Real Nutrition says that "The most recent research [and the IBS Low FODMAP Food Chart] shows that almond milk is not a high FODMAP food and, in portions of one-cup, should be easy to digest."
+Additionally, NYC-based dietitian Amy Shapiro of Real Nutrition says that "The most recent research shows that almond milk is not a high FODMAP food and, in portions of one-cup, should be easy to digest."

 FODMAP, or fermentable oligosaccharides, disaccharides, monosaccharides, and polyols, are groups of carbs (including sugars) that can cause digestive symptoms like bloating, gas and stomach pain.